litl/ashlar/README.md

-Or, for maximum flexibility, use the layout() function directly to get raw layout data given the aspect ratios and priorities of the content to arrange at a given width and tiles per chunk.
+Or, for maximum flexibility, use the layout() function directly to get raw layout data given the aspect ratios and priorities of the content to arrange at a given width and with the given number of tiles per chunk.

     var photos = [{aspect: 0.75, priority: 1},
                   {aspect: 1.33, priority: 1},